lowRISC/lowrisc-site/content/blog/introducing-pirmin-and-laura.md

 ecosystems with a fully open-sourced, Linux-capable, RISC-V-based SoC being the ultimate goal.

-Having done my PhD in the Digital Circuits and Systems group of ETH Zurich, i.e., a research group that very early started to promote and push for open-source hardware, it was important for me to continue along the open-source path.
+"Having done my PhD in the Digital Circuits and Systems group of ETH Zurich, i.e., a research group that very early started to promote and push for open-source hardware, it was important for me to continue along the open-source path.
 Open-source hardware and software are powerful catalysts for education,